 Serving Sizes

-When planning your boards and platter, use this suggested serving size per person as a jumping off point.
+When planning your boards and platters, reference these serving size suggestions (per person) as a starting point.

 Cheese: 2-3 ounces per person